Jessica Wanamaker, Executive Director

 Diane is also a freelance photojournalist and photographer, specializing in documentary work.
 Her work as a photographer was an outgrowth of her work as an activist and community organizer.
 Deeply committed to social justice issues, she sees the camera as a tool for education, storytelling, and social impact.
 Her work has appeared in the New York Times, Humanosphere, and Seattleite among others.

-Sami Rahman, Programs and Exhibitions Intern (Spring 2019)
+Tulani Bey, Programs and Exhibitions Intern (Summer 2019)